Vincennes, Indiana to New Vrindaban, West Virginia - 530 Miles

 As peacocks hoot in the deep shadows of evening we finish our day in guest cabin 5, listening to the far-off sounds of fireworks; an incongruous and perfect place to celebrate the 4th of July.

 Directions: I-470 exit 2 (Bethlehem).
 At the end of the ramp turn left, get in the right lane, then turn right onto Hwy 88.
 Drive south eight miles.
 At the stop sign, turn left onto Hwy 250 toward Cameron.
 Drive south 1.5 miles (past Limestone General Store).
-Turn left onto Palace Rd/Limestone Hill Rd.
-Stay on the paved road with the double yellow center line, and in less than four miles you'll reach the Palace of Gold.
+Turn left onto McCreary's Ridge Rd (County Road 44).
+Stay left on the paved road (which becomes CR 7) with the double yellow center line, and in less than four miles you'll reach the Palace of Gold.

 Admission: Donations are requested for Palace upkeep.